MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 In addition, [`CDC::GetDeviceCaps`](#getdevicecaps) supports Win32 indexes that supersede other printer escapes.
 See [`GetDeviceCaps`](/windows/win32/api/wingdi/nf-wingdi-getdevicecaps) in the Windows SDK for more information.

-This member function allows applications to access facilities of a particular device that are not directly available through GDI.
+This member function allows applications to access facilities of a particular device that aren't directly available through GDI.

 Use the first version if your application uses predefined escape values.
 Use the second version if your application defines private escape values.
 See [`ExtEscape`](/windows/win32/api/wingdi/nf-wingdi-extescape) in the Windows SDK for more information about the second version.